Quentin Pereira: Port Vale

 Pereira signed a two-year contract with EFL League One club Port Vale in July 2016.
-He remained on the fringes of the first team at the start of the 2016–17 season, but put in a strong substitute appearance in a 2–2 draw with Peterborough United on 10 September that coach Andy Smith said would "will pickle [manager Bruno Ribeiro's] head on elections".
-However, he had only one league start to his name before he scored a hat-trick in a reserve team match with Morecambe in October, after which reserve team coach Michael Brown said Pereira was close to breaking into the first team.
-However speaking as caretaker-manager four months later, Brown said that "Pereira hasn't trained great for a long time now, he has not been near it".
+He remained on the fringes of the first-team at the start of the 2016–17 season, but put in a strong substitute appearance in a 2–2 draw with Peterborough United on 10 September that coach Andy Smith said would "will pickle manager Bruno Ribeiro's] head on elections".
+However, he had only one league start to his name before he scored a hat-trick in a reserve team match with Morecambe in October, after which reserve team coach Michael Brown said Pereira was close to breaking into the first-team.
+However, speaking as caretaker manager four months later, Brown said that "Pereira hasn't trained great for a long time now, he has not been near it".
 He left Port Vale following the club's relegation in May 2017 after he and Brown came to a mutual agreement to end his contract.

-Sant Juliá and Differdange 03
+Later career

 In June 2019, Pereira signed with Andorran Primera Divisió side UE Sant Julià.
 He played both legs in their UEFA Europa League qualification preliminary round defeat to Gibraltan side Europa FC.
 Pereira left the club soon afterwards and instead joined FC Differdange 03 in Luxembourg's National Division.
+He joined CA Vitry in 2022.